kwonus/Quelle-Obsolete/Quelle.md

 **TABLE 5-1** -- **Primary**, **Secondary**, and **Dependent** clauses

-CONTROL clauses are coupled with SEARCH, CONTROL settings are not saved and only effect the current statement.
+CONTROL clauses that are coupled with SEARCH statements are not saved and only effect the current statement.

 ### VI.
 Quelle SEARCH clauses